Stepney: Break-up of the ancient parish

 Until 1837, the boundaries of English civil and Church of England ecclesiastical boundaries were identical, but after that the Church of England sub-divided its parishes to suit local needs and circumstances, especially in densely populated areas such as Stepney, and the civil and ecclesiastical boundaries differed from that point on.
 By 1890 the ancient parish was divided between 67 ecclesiastical parishes (a number later greatly reduced) which had little relation to the civil parish boundaries.

 In 1866 the rump civil parish of Stepney came to an end when its three component hamlets (Mile End New Town, Ratcliff and Mile End Old Town) became independent civil parishes.

-History – Events
+Events

 Stepney Parliament

 In 1299, during the reign of Edward I, a parliament was held in Stepney at the home of Henry le Walleis.
 The location of his home is uncertain but is thought to be close to St Dunstan's church.
 The Stepney Parliament confirmed and reissued the Magna Carta (also known as the Charter of Liberties), and it is the Stepney version of Magna Carta that is in the modern statute book.